-The New England Aquarium (NEAq), on behalf of its partners, received National Science Foundation funding through NSF Grant #1713428 - to pursue Changemakers: Advancing Community Science Literacy.
-That project set out to develop and pilot test a capacity building program that integrated strategic discourse & community change theory to build partnerships and advance community STEM literacies through informal learning programs.
-This report presents a results of that work.
+In 2017, the New England Aquarium (NEAq), with its partners, received National Science Foundation funding through NSF Grant #1713428 to pursue a project called Changemakers: Advancing Community Science Literacy (CASL).
+That project set out to develop and pilot test a capacity building program that leveraged a community change theory to build partnerships and advance community STEM literacies through informal learning programs.
+This report presents results of that work, which spanned three years.